Tell us about yourself and what you're working on.

 Marketing campaigns are much more profitable for us and fun to work on, so it's what we are focusing on at the moment.
 We have only recently begun to attract marketing clients which is reflected in the revenue increase below:

 Typically, our profit margin is around 60-70%.
 The main costs are the Snapchat fees, PPC ads and our blogger.

 What are your goals for the future?

 The main goal has always been to earn $10,000 per month so we can work on the business full-time and have a cushion to fall back on if anything went wrong.
+(Update: After reaching $10k, our new goal is $25k per month.)
 It is risky in some ways running a business that relies so much on another business.
 If for any reason Snapchat lost it's popularity or geofilters were no longer interesting to people, we would have to start over.
 That's why we are playing it safe until we have a steady stream of income.

 Another issue is the fact that since we started in April, countless other geofilter companies have started up as well sellers on Etsy and Fiverr.
 The competition is always increasing but so is the demand.
 The challenge is differentiating ourselves so that we stand out above the others.
 We plan to transition fully into Snapchat marketing, possibly under a different name once we have worked on some more campaigns and got the experience and data to back it up.

 We've tested partially "productizing" geofilters to see how customers would respond.
 Leading up to Halloween, we offered a set of Halloween-themed templates that customers could choose from and customize the text to suit their event.
 The test was successful and we'll be repeating it over the holiday period as a less time-consuming method of generating revenue.
 This will allow us to dedicate more time to work on marketing campaigns.

 If you had to start over, what would you do differently?